g2nb/nbtools/DEPLOY.md

 # How to Deploy to PyPi Test

-1. Make sure setup.py and nbtools.__version__ are updated.
+1. Make sure that the version number is updated in `package.json`.
-2. Navigate to the correct directory:
+2. Navigate to the directory where the repository was checked out:
 > cd nbtools
+3. Remove any residual build artifacts from the last time nbtools was built.
+This step is not necessary the first time the package is built.
+> rm dist/\*.tar.gz; rm dist/\*.whl
+4. Build the sdist and wheel artifacts.
+> python -m build .
-3. Upload the files by running:
+5. Upload the files by running:
-> python setup.py sdist bdist_wheel; twine upload -r pypitest dist/\*.tar.gz; twine upload -r pypitest dist/\*.whl
+> twine upload -r pypitest dist/\*.tar.gz; twine upload -r pypitest dist/\*.whl
-4. If the upload fails go to [https://testpypi.python.org/pypi](https://testpypi.python.org/pypi) and manually upload dist/nbtools-*.tar.gz.
+6. If the upload fails go to [https://testpypi.python.org/pypi](https://testpypi.python.org/pypi) and manually upload dist/nbtools-*.tar.gz.
-5. Test the deploy by uninstalling and reinstalling the package:
+7. Test the deploy by uninstalling and reinstalling the package:
-> sudo pip uninstall nbtools;
+> pip uninstall nbtools;
-> sudo pip install -i https://testpypi.python.org/pypi nbtools
+> pip install -i https://test.pypi.org/simple/ nbtools

 # How to Deploy to Production PyPi

 1. First deploy to test and ensure everything is working correctly (see above).
+2. Make sure that the version number is updated in `package.json`.
-2. Navigate to the correct directory:
+3. Navigate to the directory where the repository was checked out:
 > cd nbtools
+4. Remove any residual build artifacts from the last time nbtools was built.
+This step is not necessary the first time the package is built.
+> rm dist/\*.tar.gz; rm dist/\*.whl
+5. Build the sdist and wheel artifacts.
+> python -m build .
-3. Upload the files by running:
+6. Upload the files by running:
-> python setup.py sdist bdist_wheel; twine upload dist/\*.tar.gz; twine upload dist/\*.whl
+> twine upload dist/\*.tar.gz; twine upload dist/\*.whl
-4. If the upload fails go to [https://pypi.python.org/pypi](https://pypi.python.org/pypi) and manually upload dist/nbtools-*.tar.gz.
+7. If the upload fails go to [https://testpypi.python.org/pypi](https://testpypi.python.org/pypi) and manually upload dist/nbtools-*.tar.gz.
-5. Test the deploy by uninstalling and reinstalling the package:
+8. Test the deploy by uninstalling and reinstalling the package:
-> sudo pip uninstall nbtools;
+> pip uninstall nbtools;
-> sudo pip install nbtools
+> pip install nbtools

 # How to Deploy to Conda